 Areas nominated in the Neighbourhood Residential Zone (NRZ) have a mixture of limited, low and some moderate levels of development opportunity.

 Incremental Change (residential peripheral areas with development constraints based on established multi-unit character) - Mapareas 2A, B and C

-Local streets north and south of Centre Road are separated from the residential core while also being close enough (and with no main road separation) to consider whether they should accommodate more substantial growth.
+Local streets south of Neerim Road or north of the railway line are clearly separated from the residential core while also being close enough to consider whether they should accommodate more substantial growth.
 This includes local streets of: